Adrian-Ng/Adrian-Ng.github.io/_java/VaR/04-var-volatility.md

 ---
-title: "Value at Risk: Variance and Volatility"
+title: "Value at Risk: Variance & Volatility"
 permalink: /java/var/volatility/
 excerpt: "Computing volatility in the application of Value at Risk"
 toc: false